Orthographic Constraint Satisfaction and Human Difficulty Alignment in Large Language Models: Results

-The observed failure patterns reveal two distinct computational bottlenecks that limit model performance on constraint satisfaction tasks.
+The observed failure patterns motivate two candidate computational bottlenecks.
+We present these as hypotheses that account for the empirical evidence rather than demonstrated mechanisms.

-\textbf{Over-reliance on distributional plausibility.} The categorical pattern failures reveal that constraint satisfaction engages different cognitive mechanisms than natural language generation.
+\textbf{Hypothesis 1: Over-reliance on distributional plausibility.} The categorical pattern failures indicate that constraint satisfaction may engage different mechanisms than natural language generation.
 In free-form text, words like ``data'' and ``papa'' appear in predictable semantic contexts that prime their generation.
 In constraint satisfaction tasks, models must verify character-level properties independently of contextual cues.
-The near-universal failures on doubled consonants (consecutive ll in ``illicit,'' nn in ``innie,'' mm in ``momma'') and symmetric repeated patterns (``papa'' with alternating p-a-p-a, ``poop'' with p-o-o-p) demonstrate that models rely heavily on distributional plausibility.
-These orthographically atypical but constraint-valid patterns trigger lower generation probabilities than more common letter sequences, even when both satisfy constraints equally.
-This explains why common words like ``data'' get systematically missed: the repeated 'a' creates a d-a-t-a pattern that appears distributionally implausible despite being a high-frequency English word.
+The near-universal failures on doubled consonants (consecutive ll in ``illicit,'' nn in ``annotation,'' mm in ``momma'') and symmetric repeated patterns (``papa'' with alternating p-a-p-a, ``nana'' with n-a-n-a) implicate heavy reliance on distributional plausibility.
+These orthographically atypical but constraint-valid patterns may trigger lower generation probabilities than more common letter sequences, even when both satisfy constraints equally.
+We hypothesize that common words like ``data'' get systematically missed because the repeated `a' creates a d-a-t-a pattern with low generation probability under the model's learned distribution.